couchand/something-something/README.markdown

 [underscore][0], [lodash][1], etc) and plenty of asynchronous ones ([async][2] comes to mind), but none of them seem to support asynchronous mapping over plain old JavaScript objects.
-So I wrote this for that use-case, and while I was at it I just made it general.
+So I wrote this for that use-case, and while I was at it generalized it to handle both objects and arrays.

 how?
 ----

-Use the package manager or your choice to install.
+Use the package manager of your choice to install.
 We support

 ```sh
 # npm